I. PURPOSE

 - Depending on the circumstances, the Team members may also include situational members:

-- University Housing (for matters impacting University Housing).
+- University Housing (for matters related to University Housing);

-- Office of Equal Opportunity and Clery Compliance (for matters relating to discrimination, harassment and sexual assault or otherwise involving Clery Reportable Crimes [as defined in the Clery Policy]).
+- Office of Equal Opportunity (for matters relating to discrimination, harassment and sexual assault);

-- Faculty or members of the appropriate academic department administrators, as needed.
+- Faculty or appropriate academic department administrators, as needed;

 - Other University Employees with knowledge of related circumstances that the Chair determines could assist the Team in evaluating the risk.